neuhausergenny/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on data and profiling results.
 Remember that simplicity, clarity, and adaptability often lead to more efficient systems in the long run."

 This quote by computer scientist Donald Knuth emphasizes that over-optimizing or guessing where performance bottlenecks might be before they are proven to exist can result in complex, hard-to-maintain code.
 It's a reminder to prioritize good design principles and readability initially, and use empirical evidence to guide targeted optimizations later.

+# 2024-02-25
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
+Always strive for clarity and elegance in your solutions, as it leads to more robust, scalable, and bug-resistant applications over time."

+This quote reminds programmers to value readability and conciseness while coding.
+It encourages them to break down complex tasks into simpler components, refactor regularly, and avoid over-engineering.
+It also emphasizes the importance of designing with future changes and maintenance in mind, which is a cornerstone of effective software engineering.